deanmarchiori/dockerised-shiny/README.md

 docker build -t myapp .
 ```

-To run a contained based on our Docker image:
+To run a container based on our Docker image:

 ```
 sudo docker run --rm -p 80:80 myapp